Iliker/react-native-refresh-control/README.md

 ## NOTES

-Exactly the same as the original repo except with a PR merged and no submodules.
-Ugh.
+Exactly the same as the original repo except with a PR that didn't make it onto npm and no submodules.

 ## Screen Shot